logical/telepathy/README.md

 STATUS
 ------
-I am currently doing a complete redesign of the hardware.Here are some of the changes I'm planning.
+I made one pcb but it didn't work.
+I'm still interested in the project so I am currently doing a complete redesign of the hardware.
+I will be etching the boards myself they will be single sided SMT and divided in sections.Here are some of the changes I'm planning.

-1. Split the device into 3 sections for power, amplifier and input/output.
+1. Split the device into sections for power, amplifier and input/output.
-2. Replace the bluetooth module and pic with a bluetooth capable microcontroller.
+2. Replace the wireless module and pic with a wireless capable microcontroller. (telepathy with esp8266?)
-3. add active electrodes.
+3. The whole design will be based on active electrodes.

 ELECTRODES: